Requirements Management and the Traceability Matrix

 Figure 6: Creating a new Defect in VersionOne while triaging test failures in Parasoft DTP.

 Requirements traceability is a key part of requirements management in software development.
 The level of formality in traceability varies by application type but the practice is absolutely necessary in safety-critical software.

 Bidirectional traceability is important so that requirement management tools and other lifecycle tools can correlate results and align them with requirements and associated work items.

-The complexity of modern software projects require automation to scale requirements traceability.
-Parasoft tools are built to integrate with best-of-breed requirement management tools to aid traceability into test automation results, and complete the software test verification and validation of requirements.
+The complexity of modern software projects requires automation to scale requirements traceability.
+Parasoft tools are built to integrate with best-of-breed requirement management tools to aid traceability into test automation results and complete the software test verification and validation of requirements.